A message from our Headteacher,

 Attendance

-We celebrated our highest attending class in assembly this week, which was Year 3 this week!
-A huge well done goes to them as they achieved 100% and this is not their first time of doing this!
-The goal is to get our classes to 97% - 100%, as you can see we are getting so close now, with three classes on target!
+We celebrated our highest attending class in assembly this week, which was Year 3 again this week!
+A huge well done goes to them as they achieved 100% last week too!
+As you all know, the goal is to get our classes to 97% - 100%, as you can see, we are getting so close now, with four classes on target!
 Well done, everyone!
-Come on St Matthew’s let’s have a few more classes in the target area on our last few weeks of Spring One!
+Come on St Matthew’s lets see if we can get all classes to 97%, that would be just amazing!

 Class